 If you die in the dream realm, you die in real life.

 With the exception of “death” on the tourney field and other such consensual play-acting, injuries sustained in the Game are injuries in real life.
 If you hurt someone within the Game, physically or emotionally, you are hurting them for real.
-As a general rule, don’t trust someone who habitually excuses bad behaviour with “it’s only a game”; that’s an arsehole tactic.
+As a general rule, don’t trust someone who habitually excuses bad behaviour with “it’s only a game”.

 Three Laws of Minstrelsy